gboeing/ppd534/syllabus/readme.md

 Feb 13 - Data Cleaning and Descriptive Stats

-Readings prior to class:
+Readings to be completed prior to class:

   - Wheelan ch.
 2-4
   - Urdan ch.
 2-3

-Reading response 3 due midnight before class
+Reading response 3 due by 23:59 the night before class